Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 📜 ***Notes***:

-  - This is intended to unlock blocks of DLCs, so you can use them without paying for the DLC.
+  - This is meant to unlock DLC blocks, so you can use them without paying for DLC.

     - Unfortunately, skins cannot be unlocked the same way, as they use a different method than blocks.